sylaspg/grasp-continuum/README.md

 The details of that approach are described in [5].

 > **Please note:**
-> _Zero energy_ wave function, used for accurate scattering lengths calculations
+> _Zero energy_ wave function, used for accurate scattering length calculations
-> is not a typical, oscillating wave function.
+> is not a typical oscillating wave function.

 ### References

 1. P. Syty and J.E.
-Sienkiewicz, Relativistic Multiconfiguration Dirac-Hartree-Fock in scattering of electrons from argon atoms, _J.
+Sienkiewicz, Relativistic Multiconfiguration Dirac-Hartree-Fock in the scattering of electrons from argon atoms, _J.
 Phys.
 B: At.
 Mol.
 Opt.
 Phys._ 38 2859 (2005), https://doi.org/10.1088/0953-4075/38/16/001
 2. I.P.
 Grant, B.J.
 McKenzie, P.H.
 Norrington, D.F.
 Mayers, and N.C.
 Pyper.
 An atomic multiconfigurational Dirac-Fock package.
 Comput.
 Phys.
 Commun., 21:207–231, (1980), https://doi.org/10.1016/0010-4655(80)90041-7
 3. R.D.
 Cowan, The Theory of Atomic Structure and Spectra,